-A four-week personal development group for gay/bisexual men seeking authentic connection with their community.
+A five-week personal development group for gay/bisexual men seeking authentic connection with their community.

 In this age of online interactions, many experience a lack of authentic connection.
 This group offers not only a space to explore different issues affecting gay/bisexual men, but also a social space to connect with your community.
 Whether you wish to discuss isolation, dating, not knowing where you fit in, other mental health and life challenges in the LGBTQ+ community, or if you just want to meet others from your community, this group is the space for you.